Fruity-Grebbles/top10/downloader/sources/README.txt

 Any new module in this folder will be added to the pool of download sources that top10 uses to gather music.
-The module must have a "search" function that takes a query as an argument returns a list of URLs
+The module must have a "search" function that takes a query as an argument returns a list of URLs.